• Room 0G.004 - 24 University Square

 I'm currently working on four main research projects:

-• The first project focuses on science and values, providing a new account of Nietzsche's experimentalism and the key implications of Nietzsche's thinking on Versuch for ethics and the sciences.
+• Science and values: I provide a new account of Nietzsche's experimentalism and the key implications of Nietzsche's thinking on Versuch for ethics and the sciences.

-• The second project is a study of Nietzsche's aestheticism, and its influences on Irish modernism.
+• Nietzsche's aestheticism: I provide a new study of Nietzsche's aestheticism, its significance for understanding Nietzsche's wider philosophy, and its influences on Irish modernism.

-• The third project focuses on developing an account of how Nietzsche's free spirit project is central to his philosophical development and drives key innovations such as his perspectivism and his critiques of conventional morality and moral philosophy, including into the later works.
+• Nietzsche's free spirit project: I offer a new account of how Nietzsche's free spirit project is central to his philosophical development and drives key innovations such as his perspectivism, aspects of his moral psychology, and his critiques of conventional morality and moral philosophy, including into the later works.

 Prior to joining Queen's, I held postdoctoral fellowships in the interdisciplinary humanities at Emory University (USA) and in philosophy at Rhodes University (South Africa).
 I also taught philosophy at the University of Bradford (UK), the University of Minnesota Rochester (USA), Hunter College of the City University of New York (USA), and Quinnipiac University (USA).